Tatiana Vishnevskaya: Career

-Tatiana started as an editor of special projects on the government First Federal TV Channel, Moscow.
+Tatiana started as an editor and creafive produver of special projects on the government First Federal TV Channel, Moscow.

-2008 to 2011 — TV presenter of economic programs such as: "Markets" and "Companies and Corporations" on the radio station Business FM, Moscow.
+2008 to 2011 — Presenter of economic programs such as: "Markets" and "Companies and Corporations" on the radio station Business FM, Moscow.

 September 2011 — opened as a TV Presenter the federal channel "Moscow 24" with the mayor of Moscow Sergey Sobyanin.

 October 2011 — successfully started business programs on "Kommersant FM" Radio station and "Kommersant TV".

 August 2012 — TV presenter of economy news at "Channel 360".

-December 2012 — presented programs "Business Morning", "Business Day", "Breaking News", and "News of the Russian and foreign press" at the First Federal Russian Business Television, RBC-TV.
+December 2012 — Prime time TV Presenter, presented programs "Business Morning", "Business Day", "Breaking News", and "News of the Russian and foreign press" at the First Federal Russian Business Television, RBC-TV.

 July - October 2013 —Tatiana Vishnevskaya was invited to join Moscow State University - Academician V.Sadovnichiy, as a media advisor to the rector.
 Where she created University Media Center.

 November 2013 — launched 2 business author TV projects "New Technologies" and "Business and Media with Tatiana Vishnevskaya" on "PRO Business" TV Channel, Moscow, Russia.